 Section 2.
-Notice - Notice of all meetings of the Board shall be transmitted to each trustee at least five days before a meeting.
+Notice - Notice of all meetings of the Board shall be transmitted to each trustee at least five days before a meeting, except special meetings, which require at least 24-hours notice.

 Section 3.
 Quorum - A majority of the trustees shall constitute a quorum, but a lesser number may adjourn a meeting.